Last updated on February 26th, 2020 at 05:24 pm

 The following link provides a free heads of terms Word template for when a private company is being acquired:

-The template presupposes a situation where there is a single target company, as well as a single buyer and seller, no deposit and a simultaneous exchange and completion.
+The template presupposes a situation where there is a single target company and the sale of its entire issued share capital, as well as a single buyer and seller, no deposit and a simultaneous exchange and completion.
 However it can easily be adapted to suit other acquisition scenarios.

 Where you see words in capitals surrounded by square brackets this indicates areas which you will need to amend, or where you need to add information, before removing both the capitalised words and square brackets and replacing them with regular text.
 Do a ‘Ctrl F’ search for ‘[‘ to make sure all square brackets (and the capitalised words within them) have been replaced with relevant wording and party names.